skuppers/snowcrash/level01/Ressources/write-up.md

 # Level01

 We tried to cat `/etc/passwd` to see if there was any information: the flag01 was stored in there.

-We then copied the file locally and passed it through "john the ripper", a password cracker that returned us the correct string to log into the flag01 account: `abcdefg`.
+We then copied the file locally via scp and passed it through "john the ripper", a password cracker that returned us the correct string to log into the flag01 account: `abcdefg`.